pg-support/supt-km/docs/4. Processes/c. Post-sale/Service part request.md

 #### Spark Control
 <u>USB Cable (type A to 9V DC)</u> - $20

+### Process

+>  Inform the customer about the pricing (as listed), and verify if the customer is willing/has to pay for a service part.
+>
+>  If so, ask for the customer's PayPal account email (or regular contact email, if they don’t have PayPal).
   ![](https://lh4.googleusercontent.com/wNgAmAEk_YGWQbMCvA2raQStaeUznNM1UdT7nn7o0kIyQNm8Ct4f9A689eNOmzSRRwJ6br_RC8k-vVuf7Z8Si4Wb5WDk4OsNC8t1ra_WUz8WpCGKmiJeYdWe19ALhOj_4iSL7f-dYAzBWLwTMSSkJNDSbk3qPWmUzy9pzh6adQJ_Zq2_wwBEd0gIADF3)

 2. Once confirmed, proceed by filling out the [Supt-Logistics Form](https://docs.google.com/forms/d/e/1FAIpQLSdd0Hei0HZSqwf_bzUTIdutMvE_a_N2VGuOc5fta-jwun69PA/viewform?fbzx=4036418607483484801) (Service Parts Request).